 Alice Air Charters Pty 1947-1977

-Mr Conagher hired a coterie of fellow WWII pilots to fly for the company, including one of the first Aboriginal fighter pilots, Billijee “Billy” Gidarra (1924-1995).
-Mr Gidarra and Mr Stansbury first met as opponents in a RAAF boxing match at Morotai in the Netherlands East Indies (now Indonesia), in which Billy ended up winning by a split decision.
-The two remained friends for life, and Mr Gidarra worked steadily for the airline until retiring in 1992 as a Vice President of the company.
+Mr Gidarra and Mr Stansbury first met as opponents in 1945 at an RAAF boxing match at Morotai in the Netherlands East Indies (now Indonesia); Mr Gidarra won the match by a split decision.
+The two men remained friends for life, with Mr Gidarra working steadily for the airline as its chief pilot until he retired in 1992 as a company Vice President.

 Air NT 1977-1998

-By 1977, Mr Stansbury had managed to buy out the interests of the company’s remaining investors to take full control of the business.
-Where previously AAC was spread out between Alice Springs-ASP and Darwin-DRW, he consolidated its headquarters at ASP.
-But seeing as the company still had a strong presence in Darwin-DRW, he renamed the business as Air NT to reflect this.
-Mr Stansbury also designed a new green and gold livery scheme depicting a grown kangaroo standing in front of a symbolic sun, to replace the WWII vintage baby kangaroo-boxer logo.
-The new scheme was placed on all of the company’s planes except, for one of the two original bare-metal Douglas DC-4s, which continued using the original old-school livery.
+Seeing as the company still had a strong presence in Darwin-DRW, he renamed the airline as Air NT, to better reflect the fact that the carrier was a Northern Territory enterprise.
+Mr Stansbury also designed a new green and gold livery scheme, this time depicting a grown kangaroo standing in front of a symbolic sun, to replace the WWII vintage baby kangaroo Boxer logo.
+The new scheme was placed on all of the company’s planes, except for one of the two original bare-metal Douglas DC-4s, which retained the original Boxer livery.

 Mr Gidarra finally retired in 1992 after 45 years with the carrier, and Mr Conagher became the new Chief Pilot and Vice President of Operations.